 This could involve some or all of the following:

 - ensuring that all Companies House filings for your company are up to date and accurate – avoiding the risk of future sanctions or fines, doing your bit to combat economic crime and reassuring third parties doing business with you (many of whom will be checking your Companies House entries) that you are a well-organised and diligent organisation;

 - reviewing your corporate governance practices generally (including with regard to combatting money laundering and modern slavery) and getting professional input if necessary;

 - for companies with large numbers of shareholders, taking steps to confirm that the information that you hold about those shareholders is up-to-date, and that steps are taken to track down any untraceable shareholders;

 - making full use of Companies House data to protect your interests when dealing with other companies or individuals, particularly where there is a suspicion that criminal or illicit activity is being covered up.
 This would apply to your trading and commercial arrangements, but is also relevant when looking for outside investment or considering selling your business; and

 - where appropriate, being prepared to verify the identity of people doing business with you (much like regulated organisations like banks, lawyers and accountants do) – in the knowledge that this is a reasonable and increasingly straightforward process to implement.

-If you would like further advice or assistance with any of the above, including regularising information stored at Companies House or answering any corporate governance queries about the role of the board in setting policies in relation to risks and operations (including verification of identity of any new directors or shareholders) please feel free to contact Dan Partridge, Caroline Lavis or Sarah Mitchell.
+If you would like further advice or assistance with any of the above, including regularising information stored at Companies House or answering any corporate governance queries about the role of the board in setting policies in relation to risks and operations (including verification of identity of any new directors or shareholders) please feel free to contact Dan Partridge or Caroline Lavis.